LTC Properties Inc: Monthly Dividend Stock with a Generous 6.4% Yield

-Well, the first thing to note is that the newly declared monthly dividends of LTC stock are the same amount as it was paying before.
+Well, the first thing to note is that the newly declared monthly dividends for LTC stock are the same amount as before.
 So the company did not reduce the payout.

 In fact, even though LTC Properties is one of the higher yielders on the market, it has a pretty solid track record of returning cash to investors: since switching to a monthly distribution schedule in 2005, the company’s payout has been either steady or increasing.
 (Source: “Dividends,” LTC Properties Inc, last accessed October 1, 2020.)

-Secondly, the company does have a solid business to back its monthly dividend policy.
-As the name suggests, LTC Properties is in the real estate business.
-In particular, it is a REIT that focuses on investing in senior housing and health-care properties.
+Second, the company has a solid business to back its monthly dividend policy.
+As its name suggests, LTC Properties is in the real estate business.
+In particular, the REIT focuses on investing in senior housing and health-care properties.

 As of June 30, 2020, the company’s portfolio consisted of 72 skilled nursing facilities, 107 assisted living properties, one development project, and three land parcels.
 These properties are diversified across 29 operators in 27 states.
 (Source: “BMO Real Assets Conference SEPTEMBER 2020,” LTC Properties Inc, last accessed October 1, 2020.)